Canon 760D vs SX740

 It is notable that the 760D has a hotshoe, while the SX740 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The SX740 is a recent model that features in the current product line-up of Canon.
-In contrast, the 760D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 760D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 760D and SX740 can be found, respectively, in the Canon 760D Manual (free pdf) or the online Canon SX740 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 760D or the Canon SX740 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.